 Some general, home or business liability insurance policies cover limited aviation-related activities.
 It is your responsibility, as the operator, to confirm your insurance coverage.
+Additionally, recreational users could also be insured through joining an association such as the Model Aeronautics Association of Canada.
 All aircraft in Canada must have liability insurance to protect the public at large.

 Useful terms to know

 Drone and unmanned aircraft system (UAS)

 There are a number of different terms for this technology, and they are often used interchangeably.
 Transport Canada uses the term “drone” when referring to any type of unmanned aircraft system.
 In the proposed new regulations out for public comment, we use the term unmanned aircraft system to align with international regulatory authorities.